Wuhan: Han Street & Chu River...

 Emptying my pockets I booked a ticket to the Han Show, a new show in Wuhan that from the outside models itself like a Chinese version of 'Cirque Du Soleil'.
 Parting with 380 Yuan I exchanged that back to GBP to find my ticket cost me about £38, judging by the quality of the show it was worth every single Chinese Yuan!
 Fashioned like a red lantern this Wuhan Han Show Theatre shines bright at the foot of the Shuiguo Lake.
 I waited after my 3pm show to take some night shots but with a brief interval at the nearby shopping avenue.
-Back to the show, I was not prepared for the seating to move completely to one side to create a wide open stage, maximising the already huge purpose built stage.
+Back to the show, I was not prepared for the seating to move the audience completely to one side to create a wide open stage, maximising the already huge purpose built stage.
 Teamed together with tight choreography and aerial acrobatics this show served some serious technology that gave the wow factor to this Wuhan stage extravaganza.
-I wasn't expecting a full on show for ninety minutes!
+No, I wasn't expecting to see a spectacle!

 Getting back to Han Street alongside the Chu River was great, I previously went during August with a friend but I did things my own way this time.
 A strange looking shopping street Han Street maybe because its been made to look aged but in actual fact its only a few years old, I will never understand the fascination with recreating something old?
 Nevertheless, fresh from the show I wanted something familiar to eat so I made McDonald's my choice of meal, not very Chinese but I don't care!
 I hate to say this but I could see some Christmas lights shining during that dusk hour, I wanted to escape the festive season!
 Connected by Line 4 of Wuhan's growing Metro by Chuhehanjie Station, there's no easier way to get to the Chu River and Han Street B!